Best prices without any hidden costs

 Theoretically, holidays in Poland with a camper van or caravan are possible at any time of year.
 There is no time of year where we would seriously advise against it.
 However, it depends on where your personal preferences and priorities lie.
 A walking holiday or a city break are more recommended in the summer months.
 It is a good opportunity to rent a fully equipped camper to go on a beach holiday or a city trip.
 In winter, the well-known ski resorts in the High Tatras or in the Carpathians are very popular.

 Poland is worth a visit at any time of year.
 The country is so versatile and varied that it has something to offer for every taste.
-It is conceivable to simply make a round trip by campervan.
-There are campsites all over the country, not only large ones but also small family campsites.
-They are often located in scenic areas and welcome campers with campervans, caravans or tents.
+It is conceivable to simply make a round trip by RV.
+There are campgrounds all over the country, not only large ones but also small family campgrounds.
+They are often located in scenic areas and welcome campers with RVs, caravans or tents.
 The holidaymaker is now spoilt for choice: where to start his journey of discovery through Poland?

 It is above all nature lovers and hikers who are attracted to this extraordinary region.
 The Carpathians stretch across Central and Eastern Europe, part of which lies in southern Poland.
 Three mountain ranges of the Carpathians are located on Polish territory, namely the High Tatras, the Besikden and the Forest Carpathians.

-If you decide to explore Masuria, that enchanted landscape in north-eastern Poland, in a campervan, you will feel transported to another world.
+If you decide to explore Masuria, that enchanted landscape in north-eastern Poland, in an RV, you will feel transported to another world.
 Here the clocks go differently.
 Those seeking relaxation feel the hectic pace and stress fall away from them, and the soothing harmony of the beautiful landscape enchants them too.
 But Masuria is not only characterised by gentle hills, dreamy lakes and endless forests.

 In the Masurian Open Air Museum near Olsztynek, visitors gain deep insights into times gone by.
 A visit to the former military bunker Wolfschanze also takes you back in time - albeit a darker one.
 Animal lovers will enjoy a trip to the Kadzidlowo Wildlife Park, and for horse lovers, a detour to the main Polish stud farm in Liski is almost a must.